Larz Bourne

 Larz Bourne (February 8, 1916 – March 14, 1993) was an American cartoon writer for Famous Studios, Hanna-Barbera, DePatie-Freleng Enterprises, and Terrytoons.

 Career

 Bourne started his career in 1937 after graduating from Chicago Professional School of Cartooning.
-He was the creator of Deputy Dawg.
+He was the creator of Spooky the Tuff Little Ghost and Deputy Dawg.
 He died in 1993 at the age of 77.